datacarpentry/wrangling-genomics/episodes/00-quality-control.md

 ~~~
 {: .output}

 This didn't work.
-We unziped the first file and then got a warning
+We unzipped the first file and then got a warning
 message for each of the other `.zip` files.
 This is because `unzip`
 expects to get only one zip file as input.
 We could go through and
 unzip each file one at a time, but this is very time consuming and